-- Minimize freshwater intake from municipal sources by 50% or more through water reuse and regeneration - Maximize water recovery from process drainages, wastewater streams, and other sources

-• Minimize life cycle costs including capital expenses, operational costs, and water/wastewater utilities
+Design and optimize an integrated water minimization and regeneration network for an industrial manufacturing facility with the following objectives and requirements [15]: minimize freshwater intake from municipal sources by 50% or more through water reuse and regeneration; maximize water recovery from process drainages, wastewater streams, and other sources; minimize life cycle costs including capital expenses, operational costs, and water/wastewater utilities.

-Requirements:

-- Provide sufficient water supply to meet all process and non-potable fixture demands - Regenerated water must meet quality standards for intended end uses such as cooling tower makeup, landscape irrigation, wash down, etc. - System must comply with all applicable health, safety, and environmental regulations
+Requirements: provide sufficient water supply to meet all process and non-potable fixture demands; regenerated water must meet quality standards for intended end uses such as cooling tower makeup, landscape irrigation, wash down, etc; system must comply with all applicable health, safety, and environmental regulations.
 The optimized solution should achieve the objectives through effective integration of reuse, regeneration, and minimization strategies to reduce the plant's water usage, costs, and environmental impacts.